Difference between ETH and ETH2 on Coinbase? 3 Changes – 1 Controversy!

 You can’t take your Ethereum out of the Beacon chain until Ethereum moves to step 2.

-Considering how complicated Ethereum is and this is “brand new” locking your Ethereum upon an experimental blockchain “is risky.
+Considering how complicated Ethereum is, and this is “brand new,” locking your Ethereum on an experimental blockchain is risky.

 Now, if you fully believe in Ethereum, then maybe you want to lock up some Ethereum and never think about it.

-Another negative with staking Ethereum is you have to be a validator and operate a node.
-This ALL requires hardware, electricity, maintenance, and MOST importantly time.
+Another negative with staking Ethereum is that you have to be a validator and operate a node.
+This ALL requires hardware, electricity, maintenance, and MOST importantly, time.

 Losing $125,000 sure would suck “BIG TIME.”

-The good news is there is a way to join a pool if you don’t have 32 Ether and you can learn more about these pools by clicking on the link HERE.
+The good news is that there is a way to join a pool if you don’t have 32 Ether, and you can learn more about these pools by clicking on the link HERE.

-Being a validator does take time and if you’re offline you could get penalized.
-You probably want a backup energy source and backup internet connection.
+Being a validator does take time, and if you’re offline, you could get penalized.
+You probably want a backup energy source and a backup internet connection.

 You also probably want a good second computer that is just for being a validator.

-Many DEFI projects are on Ethereum, but I know of one that is built off Bitcoin.
-What I like about Bitcoin is it’s simple, will fewer things that can go wrong.
+Many DEFI projects are on Ethereum, but I know of one that is built on Bitcoin.
+What I like about Bitcoin is that it’s simple, with fewer things that can go wrong.

 I hope this blog post on is Ethereum and Ethereum 2.0 the same was helpful to you.
 Bye for now.